global-asp/asp-source/en/0227_the-smell-thief.md

 and stolen them.

 ##
 The judge scratched his big, bald head for a moment.
 Then he cleared his throat.
-‘Fair enough,' he said to the baker.
-‘Justice will be done.'
+'Fair enough,' he said to the baker.
+'Justice will be done.'
 He turned to Ma Shange.
-‘How much money do you have on you, Madam?' he asked.
+'How much money do you have on you, Madam?' he asked.

 ##
-‘Only two rands,' stammered Ma Shange.
+'Only two rands,' stammered Ma Shange.
-‘Well,' said the judge, hand it to me, please.'
+'Well,' said the judge, hand it to me, please.'
 Meekly, Ma Shange reached into the pocket of her tatty old cardigan and pulled out two one rand coins.
 She handed them to the judge.
 He took them, thanking